vmware/load-balancer-and-ingress-services-for-kubernetes/docs/install/helm.md

 kubectl apply -f <output_dir>/ako/crds/
 ```

-Note: This is not required for CRDs in ako-crd-operator as this would be the first installation of ako-crd-operator and all CRDs in ako-crd-operator will be freshly installed upon upgradation.
+Note: This step is not necessary for CRDs included in the ako-crd-operator, as this will be the initial installation of the ako-crd-operator, and all associated CRDs will be newly installed during the upgrade process.

 *Step2*